HexmosTech/Ansika/README.md

 The `--include-package-data` option tells Nuitka to include all files that match the specified pattern in the package data of the specified module.
 In this case, the pattern *.py and *.yml will match all Python files and YAML files in the ansible module.

-The `--include-data-files` option tells Nuitka to include the ansible playbook file in the resulting executable.
-In this case, the file one_installer.yml will be included in the executable.
+The `--include-data-files=one_installer.yml=one_installer.yml` option tells Nuitka to include the ansible playbook file `one_installer.yml` in the distribution.

 You may refer to the [Nuitka user manual](https://nuitka.net/doc/user-manual.html) for more information on the available options.